betula/node-shared/README.md

 **inject**

-Decorator for provide dependecies into object or class.
-If it run without arguments it use reflect metadata for determine list of dependencies from class constructor parameters.
+Decorator to provide dependencies into object or class.
+If it runs without arguments it uses reflect metadata for determine list of dependencies from class constructor parameters.
 For TypeScript your need enable `experimentalDecorators` and `emitDecoratorMetadata` options in your `tsconfig.json`.

 ```typescript
 @inject // or @inject() its same